 Programs like these are a great way to encourage our children to continue reading throughout the summer months.
 If you know of any other programs that aren’t listed here, please feel free to leave the information in a comment below.

-Libraries Rock!
-Summer Reading Programs
+Summer Reading Programs at Libraries Near You

 Local Public Library – Don’t forget to check out your local libraries to find out which programs they’ll be offering this summer.
 My kids have participated in several Summer reading Programs through the library and it always includes FREE books & prizes.

-Free Summer Reading Programs for Philadelphia, Chester County PA
+Free Summer Reading Programs Pennsylvania

 The Chester County Library System has an extensive events calendar that you can separate out by location and by age.
 We’ve always been pleased with the offerings at the Kennett and Avon Grove libraries.